 In 2004, at the request of the Solano Cancer Network, the agency agreed to absorb the Cancer Patient Navigator Program, which provided support to newly diagnosed cancer patients.
 The cancer program's primary funder was the Marti Nelson Cancer Foundation.
 The agency renamed the program in 2006; it was known as Cancer Support Services.
 The agency merged this program with Caregiver Respite Program in April 2011.

 Mindful of the various needs of the medically vulnerable, in 2005 Faith in Action began to provide fiscal oversight to the Children's Health Access Program, a collaboration of various school nurses, children's service providers, and insurance enrollment programs within Solano County.
-The program provides for urgent medical and dental care for uninsured children, and links their families to low-cost insurance programs.
+The program provided for urgent medical and dental care for uninsured children, and linked their families to low-cost insurance programs.
 Though not a caregiving program, in August 2007, the CHAP Advisory Board voted to become a program of Faith in Action.
-This program was discontinued in June 2011.
+This program was discontinued due to lack of funding in June 2011.

 Presently, the agency is fully implementing a project to meet the needs of seniors with mental health illness or who are in mental health distress.
-This project, the Senior Peer Counseling Program, began fully providing individual and group counseling in June 2008.
+This project, the Senior Peer Counseling Program, began fully providing individual and group counseling in June 2008, although funding was scarce.
+Since implementation of this new program, funding has been secured by County Mental Health Services, utilizing Mental Health Services Acts funds to not only subsidize in-home counseling and in-person group counseling (at select sites), but also to implement a new pilot project known as Senior Voices.
+Senior Voices allows for homebound seniors to participate in group counseling via a conference call format.
+Funded in 2014, Senior Voices is in its second year of implementation.